tinnguyen96/mini-pac-bayes-tree/README.md

 #### Where are results saved?
 For instance, "eTS/each experiment, each train size/spam-PDDT_effInt-ex0tr0.npy" will store the test error of the tree-pruning.

+## Remarks
+### Computational efficiency
+pac-bayes-tree approaches have the same complexity as tree-pruning in the sense that the number of internal nodes visited at training/test time are roughly the same.
+The current implementation of pac-bayes-tree is slower than tree-pruning because of the extra precision necessary to compute weights for pac-bayes-tree.